Maybach Mb.IVa

 The Maybach Mb IVa was a water-cooled aircraft and airship straight-six engine developed in Germany during World War I by Maybach-Motorenbau GmbH, a subsidiary of Zeppelin.
 It was one of the world's first series-produced engines designed specifically for high-altitude use.
-It was quite different engine design than the previous Maybach Mb.IV, not just a simple modification.
+It was quite different engine design than the previous, five valves per cylinder Maybach Mb.IV, not just a simple modification.